Kryzor/CS30-Major-Project/proposal.md

 - Skins for the player and possibly ghosts
 - Dramatic effects for eating ghosts or being killed by ghosts
     - Like a particle explosion and a camera shake when eating a ghost
-    - same thing for when pacman gets killed
+    - Sort of the same thing for when pacman gets killed